Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 #### Destinations pages

 The three Destinations pages; Morocco, Barbados and Dubai both contains a page title, stating which destination is the current page about.
-Next to the title, there is a gallery section to give information and idea to the potential customers about each destinations without overwhelming them at the same time.
+Next to the title, the pages features a gallery section to give information and idea to the potential customers about each destinations without overwhelming them at the same time.
 These galleries are organised into a 3D rotating carousel for desktop screens and into a more simple fade out carousel for smaller screens to be able to fit and therefore enjoy the photos on a smaller screen too, one by one.

-After this section there is an inspirational photo of the given destination
+After this section there is an inspirational photo of the given destination, as well as an informative paragraph next to it.
+On smaller screens the paragraph will go underneath the picture.

+#### Enquire Now

+The page features an other hero page that is about a beautiful sunset over the beach and ocean with it waves.
+Apart from inspirational, motivational reasons it also symbolises the final step that is to fill out the enquiry form to get a quote.

+Then there is the enquiry form box, that I designed to be able to submit only when all boxes are filled out or selected.
+The submit button changes its colour after being pressed to give assurance to the customer.

 # Deployment